Barcelona-Real Madrid match becomes platform for Catalan independence | DW | 18.12.2019

 Peaceful protest

-In anticipation of unrest, police set up metal barriers and around 3,000 security personal were posted around the stadium.
+In anticipation of unrest ahead of the match, police set up metal barriers and around 3,000 security personnel were posted around the stadium.

 In the afternoon, hundreds of supporters of the pro-independence "Democratic Tsunami" group had gathered near the stadium.